dani909/DaniHttp/README.md

 import de.dani09.http;
 ```

-and then see where your IDE Suggestions will bring you.
+and then see where your IDE's Autocomplete feature will bring you.

 An Example:
 ```java